ejurquet/TD-QRNG-ANU/README.md

 setx ANU_API_KEY "your_key_here"
 ```

-Never hardcode your API key in the script.

 **2. Import the module into TouchDesigner**

 Drag `QRNG_ANU.tox` into your network.
 The module starts streaming automatically on load.